 - via Gan Gan Road at Anna Bay

 The only free camping is available at Samurai Beach, only in the designated camping area at the northern end of the beach behind the dunes.
 Single vehicle entry and exit with no driving on the dunes allowed.
-Porter-loo required.
+No personal hygiene facilities, camping toilet required.
 No fires allowed, gas BBQ's accepted.
 Both the beach and camping area are part of the clothing optional beach.

 D'Albora Marina, Anchorage Marina, Little Beach, Shoal Bay Beach, Barry Park Lookout at Fingal Bay, the Inner Lighthouse.